UncleGrumpy/spi-ch341-usb/README.md

 ## GPIO configuration

-The default configuration in this branch is shown in the chart below.
+The default configuration in this branch is shown in the chart below and polls the inputs with a default rate of 100 Hz and 10 ms period (this can be raised to as high as 100ms in the source code to lower cpu usage.)
+The direction of GPIO pins configured as inputs or outputs can be changed during runtime.

+#### GPIO Pin default configuration

 | CH341 Pin | CH341A Name | Function   | GPIO Line # | GPIO Name  | GPIO Configuration | SX1262 connection |
 | --------- | ----------- | ---------- | ----------- | ---------- | ------------------ | ----------------- |